 What to Expect

 On the day of your appointment: Please arrive 15-20 minutes prior to your scheduled time.
 This will give you ample time to complete all the necessary paper work prior to being seen by your rheumatologist.
 Your physician will interview and examine you and discuss the likelihood that you have rheumatoid arthritis or other inflammatory arthritis.
 It is important to note that it can be difficult to diagnose rheumatoid arthritis in its early stages.
 Also, several other forms of joint and muscle diseases may mimic rheumatoid arthritis when they first manifest.

 Tests: Based on the information available to your rheumatologist and his or her suspicion for an inflammatory arthritis, you may be asked to do some blood work and/or x-rays.
 A positive rheumatoid factor (RF), anti-cyclic citrullinated peptide (anti-CCP) are often suggestive for rheumatoid arthritis.
 Additionally, blood tests may show an elevated sedimentation rate (ESR) and /or C-reactive protein (CRP) indicating the presence of an inflammatory process.
 X-rays are often done of hands and feet as joint damage often occurs initially in these joints.
 If your rheumatologist feels the need for further imaging studies, he or she may request or perform an ultrasound examination of your joints.

-Questionnaires: You may be asked to help fill out questionnaires to help the rheumatologist determine the extent of disease and to help follow the extent of your arthritis over the next several visit.
-These questionnaires may thereby provide important information about the appropriate medications for you.
+Questionnaires: You may be asked to fill out questionnaires to help the rheumatologist determine the extent of disease and to help follow the extent of your arthritis over the next several visit.
+These questionnaires may provide important information about the appropriate medications for you.

 Follow up appointment: This will be scheduled at a time interval that will be determined by your Rheumatologist based on his/her evaluation.